DuckerDuck/jantf/content/posts/another_example.md

 ---
-title: "Another example"
+title: "This page is empty"
 date: 2020-05-21T17:58:33+02:00
-draft: false
+draft: true
-tags: [foo, bar]
+tags: [test]
 ---

-I dont know what to write
+This is an empty page